-The exact cause is currently unknown, however it is thought that genetic predisposition plays a role.
+The exact cause is unknown, however it is thought that genetic predisposition plays a role.
 Elements of the immune system gather in the synovium causing inflammation and subsequent joint damage as a result of excess tumor necrosis factor (TNF) and other inflammatory mediators such as IL-6.

 RA usually begins in middle age, but can start at any age including during childhood (2-3 times more common in women).
 Symptoms in early disease include general fatigue, soreness or aching, and stiffness, particularly in the morning.

 Joint pain and swelling usually occurs in the hands or feet, but can affect wrists, elbows, shoulders, the neck, knees, hips and ankles.
 Some patients develop nodules at the back of elbows or along the forearm.

 The diagnosis from assessment of medical history, physical examination, x-rays and laboratory tests.
 Distinction needs to made from more than 200 different types of arthritis and related conditions.